 While most modern escalators are now made of metal, the risks on old-fashioned wooden escalators are even greater.
 In fact, in 1987, 31 people were killed when a wooden escalator in the London King's Cross-St. Pancras station caught fire.
 It was determined that a stray match had ignited the lubricant used to keep the steps moving freely.
 The wooden steps had essentially become kindling.

-While escalator and elevator injuries are certainly terrifying, the overall odds you’ll actually be in one remain pretty small.
+While escalator and elevator injuries are certainly terrifying, the overall odds you'll actually be in one remain pretty small.
 In fact, according to research published in the American Journal of Emergency Medicine, stairs are the most frequent offender behind injuries incurred while traveling between floors.
-In a 23-year period, 24,760,843 people were injured on the stairs–that’s an average of 1,076,558 every single year.
-So, keep those shoes dry, mind your elevator’s capacity limits, hold onto the railings, and you’ll probably be just fine.
-And when you want to learn about the features making your trip between floors safer, This is Why Escalator Steps Have Those Grooves.
+In a 23-year period, 24,760,843 people were injured on the stairs–that's an average of 1,076,558 every single year.
+So, keep those shoes dry, mind your elevator's capacity limits, hold onto the railings, and you'll probably be just fine.
+And if you're curious about to comport yourself in that little box, learn these 13 Mistakes You're Making in an Elevator.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!